Rahib777-7/liberium/README.md

 Liberium.g404(key) - overlays the google 404 page over your page which can be made invisible by clicking the specified key

 Liberium.gopen(src, param, id) - redirects to a page of your choice with a url param of your choice and a game id of your choice (only use if you know what you're doing)

+## Credits
+3kh0 - 3kh0 assets
+when more people need to be credited theyll be listed here